 Of course, if you’re new to advertising translation then the complexities of it might not seem quite so appealing.
 Don’t worry, in this article we’ll walk you through translating advertisements from start to finish, covering why and how to do so, with plenty of pointers to help your ads connect with foreign audiences successfully.

+What are some things a translator must keep in mind while translating advertisements?
 Ad translation is a simple term that covers a whole load of different tasks.
 Adverts themselves vary hugely.
 Companies use big-budget TV adverts, radio ads, social media ads, printed media advertisements, paid ads on others’ websites and, of course, their own website as an advertising tool.

 Meanwhile, the translation process includes not just the text of an advert but visual and audio elements.
 All of these have to be translated, localized and possibly transcreated in order to ensure the final translation of the advertisement is best suited to its intended audience.

 Speaking broadly, advertisement translation covers all of this and more.
 It is the conversion of an advert designed for one audience into a format that will resonate with a different audience.
 This can include the language being converted from one language to another.
 Alternatively, the ad could be translated for those who speak a different version of its original language.
 Advertising translation in Spanish, for example, could see an ad converted from Mexican Spanish to European Spanish.

 The benefits of getting your ad translation right include a larger customer base, increased profits and a better, more widespread reputation for your products and brand.
 For further details of the benefits of advertising translation, you can read the article below.
 Suffice it to say here that this is a task that warrants serious attention.